-Christopher Mosser sells firewood and kindling across northwestern Montana.
-10 percent of his sales go to charities that have helped him-and now, he wants to start hiring more people with special needs.
+Christopher Mosser sells firewood and kindling across Western Montana with 10% of his sales going to charities that have helped him.
+Now, he wants to start hiring more people with special needs.

-Chris started Bubba’s Bundles business in 2017.
-His dad, Gary, says Chris has always loved working with machines.
-He was diagnosed with autism when he was three.
+Christopher started Bubba’s Bundles business in 2017 and his dad, Gary, says his son has always loved working with machines.

-Gary said, “When Christopher was diagnosed, it was really a kick in the gut for my wife and I. We didn’t know anything about autism, we didn’t know what that meant for Chirstopher’s life longterm.”
+“When Christopher was diagnosed, it was really a kick in the gut for my wife and I. We didn’t know anything about autism, we didn’t know what that meant for Chirstopher’s life long-term,” Gary said.

-They worked with the Child Development Center in Missoula, and his dad attributes much of their success to that intervention.
+They worked with the Child Development Center in Missoula, and Gary attributes much of their success to that intervention.

-Bubba’s Bundles receives support from all over Montana, and the business has grown from making a few thousand dollars annually, to 22 thousand.
+Bubba’s Bundles receives support from all over Montana and the business has grown from making a few thousand dollars annually to $22,000.

-Super one manager Cory Burkhardt says he’s worked with Bubba for a few years.
+Cory Burkhardt, the manager at the Super One in Stevensville, says he’s worked with Bubba’s Bundles for a few years.

-He said, “It’s great to see Bubba come in and deliver firewood.
-We move a lot of product with them, he’s always very friendly, and they’re great to work with.”
+“It’s great to see Bubba come in and deliver firewood.
+We move a lot of product with them, he’s always very friendly, and they’re great to work with,” Burkhardt said.

-Their main goal is to employ people with special needs, and eventually make enough for Chris to be financially independent.
+The Mosser’s main goal is to employ people with special needs, and eventually make enough for Christopher to become financially independent.

-Gary said, “As a father, I’m happy that he has a purpose.
-That when he gets up in the morning, that he’s got something to do, things to get accomplished, and that he’s proud of it.”
+“As a father, I’m happy that he has a purpose.
+That when he gets up in the morning, that he’s got something to do, things to get accomplished, and that he’s proud of it,"” Gary said.

-To date, Bubba’s Bundles has donated almost 8 thousand dollars to the Child Development Center and Vocational Rehabilitation.
+Bubba’s Bundles has donated almost $8,000 to the Child Development Center and Vocational Rehabilitation.

 Christopher also makes monthly donations to various charities like Birthright of the Bitterroot and Feed the Children.